NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

 	SetKnowns[a, inv[a], b, inv[b], c, inv[c], d, inv[d]];
 	SetUnknowns[{z}, {x, y, w}];

-Note that the graded ordedring of the unknowns means that we care more about solving for $x$, $y$ and $w$ than for $z$.
+Note that the graded ordering of the unknowns means that we care more about solving for $x$, $y$ and $w$ than for $z$.

 Then we define the relations we are interested in, which are obtained